 - Custodial safekeeping;

 - Avoidance of physical delivery securities;

 - Clear delegation of authority to subordinate staff members; and

 - Written confirmation for telephone (voice) transactions for investment and wire transfers.

 7. Authorized Investments

-7. AUTHORIZED INVESTMENTS.
-As stated previously, safety of principal is the primary objective in investing HCCS funds and can be accomplished by limiting two types of risk-credit risk and interest rate risk.
-Credit risk is the risk associated with the failure of a security issuer or backer.
+As stated previously, safety of principal is the primary objective in investing HCCS funds and can be accomplished by limiting two types of risk: credit risk and interest rate risk.
+Credit risk is the risk associated with the financial failure of an investment issuer or backer.
 Interest rate risk is the risk that the value of a portfolio will decline due to an increase in the general level of interest rates.
 In order to provide for safety of principal as HCCS’ primary objective, only certain investments are authorized as acceptable investments for HCCS.
 HCCS is not required to liquidate investments that were authorized investments at the time of purchase.
 The following list of authorized investments for HCCS intentionally excludes some investments authorized by law.
-These restrictions are placed in order to limit possible risk and provide the maximum measure of safety to HCCS funds.
+These restrictions are placed in order to limit possible risk and provide the conservatively appropriate measure of safety to HCCS funds.

 7.1 Authorized and Acceptable Investments.
 The authorized list of investment instruments are as follows:

 7.1.1 Obligations of, or Guaranteed By Governmental Entities – The following as authorized by Section 2256.009 (a) of the Public Funds Investment Act: